Bike Riders Put Themselves and the Rest of Us at Risk

 Bicycle Riders at Risk: Observations

-When I approached Roosevelt Island Public Safety Chief Kevin Brown about bad bicycle behavior on his watch, his answer was revealing.
+When I talked with Roosevelt Island Public Safety Chief Kevin Brown about bad bicycle behavior on his watch, his answer was revealing.

 “You see that on any intersection in Manhattan,” he said.